 Make Smart Choices

 Look for ways to add physical activity to your day, even in small amounts.
 Take a periodic break from your desk and go for a walk.
-On your way to work or to class, try the stairs instead of the elevator.
-If you are traveling a short distance, consider riding your bike instead of driving your car.
+On your way to work or class, try the stairs instead of the elevator.
+If traveling a short distance, consider riding your bike instead of driving your car.

-Unfortunately, a lack of sleep causes a host of issues from decreased energy and productivity to increased levels of stress and health problems.
+Unfortunately, a lack of sleep causes a host of issues, from decreased energy and productivity to increased levels of stress and health problems.
 WebMD.com presents the following effects of excessive sleepiness:

 - Accidents at work and behind the wheel